Changing the flow profile and resulting drying pattern of dispersion droplets via contact angle modification: Conclusions

 \section{Conclusions}

 This article studies the role played by the initial CA in altering the evaporative flows in a sessile droplet.
-The fabricated substrates with systematically tuned wettability exhibit distinctive evaporation modes, identified throughout the droplet lifetime, with characteristic dried deposits found for each initial CA.
+The fabricated substrates with systematically varied wettability exhibit distinctive evaporation modes, identified throughout the droplet lifetime, with characteristic dried deposits found for each initial CA.

 Both in the experimental and DDFT modelling analysis we find very similar behaviours for the CA and base diameter versus time for intermediate initial CAs.
-The percentage of particles moving towards the centre of the drop increases with increased initial CA, and we have observed a concurrent shift from the expected coffee-ring-like deposit to a smaller disk-like deposit featuring a more uniform distribution of the particles.
-Therefore, we interpret that for hydrophobic substrates the change in the flow profile prevents the formation of a coffee ring at the drop edge and that this flow is not caused by the slip motion of the CL.
-However the lack of particles at the CL may, in turn, favour the slip motion.
+The average movement of particles is more towards the centre of the drop for increased initial CA, and we have observed a concurrent shift from the expected coffee-ring-like deposit to a smaller disk-like deposit featuring a more uniform distribution of the particles; our confocal-microscopy results at different heights in evaporating droplets corroborate these results.
+Therefore, we interpret that for hydrophobic substrates the change in the flow profile prevents the formation of a coffee ring at the drop edge and that the lack of particles at the CL may, in turn, favour the slip motion of the droplet edge.

 An explanation for the results obtained is that for CAs larger than 90$^{\circ}$ geometrical constraints could lower the rate of evaporation at the triple phase contact line compared to the apex of the droplet.
 Therefore, particles are no longer pushed towards the edges of the drop and instead pushed towards the centre, leaving a dot-like deposit.